open/close all folders

 - It's Not You, It's My Enemies: It's subtly invoked as one of the reasons why he avoids serious relationships.
 Actually says as much in a Justice League episode to try and dissuade a female partner who is interested and started flirting with him.
 Since said partner is Wonder Woman, who has near Superman-level Super Strength and durability, it just looks pathetic, and she treats it as such.
 In fact, it would have made more sense for him to point out that her enemies make it unsafe for him, since she regularly fights mythological monsters, evil gods and similar cosmic-tier nasties.

 - Jack Bauer Interrogation Technique: Makes use of this fairly regularly to get what he wants.
 He's so good at it that even as an old man, he's capable of terrorizing regular punks into telling him everything he wants to know.

-- Jerk with a Heart of Gold: Let's be honest, Batman can be a real asshole, to the point he alienates most of his friends.
+- Jerk with a Heart of Gold: Let's be honest, Batman can be a pretty callous at times, even to his own friends.
 But you cannot deny his dedication to helping people all the same.

 - Kind Restraints: Happens to him twice, both as a result of the Scarecrow's toxins.
 The first time Bruce inhales a fear-inducing hallucinogen and is confined in Arkham Asylum while suffering various paranoid delusions, unable to convince his caretakers that the Scarecrow's plan is actually real.
 The second time, a fear-eliminating toxin turns him into a psychopath, and Robin ties him up against his will to protect his enemies.